British and Other Navies in World War 2 Day-by-Day by Don Kindell

 Free French submarine NARVAL arrived back at Malta from a patrol beginning on 25 September.
 The patrol was conducted with Submarine RORQUAL.

-Two merchant ships departed Taranto for North Africa escorted by the 12th Destroyer Division, destroyer LANCIERE, CARABINIERE, CORRAZZIERE, ASCARI.
+During the evening of 5 October, Italian operation CV began.
+Two merchant ships departed Taranto for North Africa escorted by the 12th Destroyer Division, destroyers LANCIERE, CARABINIERE, CORRAZZIERE, ASCARI.

 On the morning of 6 October, heavy cruisers POLA, FIUME, GORIZIA, ZARA and the 9th Destroyer Division, destroyers ALFIERI, ORIANI, CARDUCCI, GIOBERTI, departed Taranto.
 Heavy cruisers TRIESTE, TRENTO, BOLZANO and the 11th Destroyer Division, destroyers ARTIGLIERE, CAMICIA NERA, AVIERE, GENIERE departed Messina.

-However, when a British force of battleships and screening forces were sighted between Kaso Strait and Alexandria, all Italian ships returned to port.
+When a British force of battleships and screening forces were sighted between Kaso Strait and Alexandria, all Italian ships returned to port.

-British Temporary Lt (A) I. P. Godfrey RNVR, Naval Airman L. J. Stevens and Acting S/Lt (A) J. Marshall RNVR, Naval Airman A. S. Rush of 806 Squadron from aircraft carrier ILLUSTRIOUS landed their Fulmars in Crete and were interned.
+Temporary Lt (A) I. P. Godfrey RNVR, Naval Airman L. J. Stevens and Acting S/Lt (A) J. Marshall RNVR, Naval Airman A. S. Rush of 806 Squadron from aircraft carrier ILLUSTRIOUS landed their Fulmars in Crete and were interned.
+The airmen returned to their Squadron at the end of the month.

-Italian steamer MARIA GRAZIA (188grt) was sunk in 41-05N, 17-45E by ramming by Submarine REGENT.
+Italian steamer MARIA GRAZIA (188grt) was sunk in 41-05N, 17-45E by ramming by submarine REGENT.

+Italian submarine NANI sank armed boarding vessel KINGSTON SAPPHIRE (356grt, Lt L. A. Sayers RNR) southwest of Cadiz, 36-11N, 6-32W.
 Three ratings were lost.
 The rest of the crew were rescued by a Spanish trawler and landed at Huelva.

 Anti-submarine trawler LORD HOTHAM attacked a submarine contact near Almina Point.